Skip to Main Content

 Note: In APA Style, the author is defined as the entity “responsible for a work.”
 Therefore, the AI company—not the AI tool itself—is considered the author.

-Citing AI generated chat/text
+Citing specific AI generated chat/text

 • To use the generated AI chat as one of the references in your work/paper